the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_0/_index.md

 ---
-title: 3.B.0
+title: 3.B.0 Databases and Models
 ---

-## Mini-Lesson 1: Introduction to Databases and Models
+## Databases and Models

 When looking at databases for the first time, one may think a database is just a fancy spreadsheet.
 In a spreadsheet, there is a screen full of little rectangles, and in these rectangles, we can enter and store data.
 When we look at a database using a database viewer, it can look very similar to a spreadsheet.